25 Best Gifts for New Grandparents June 2026

 - Seasonal ornaments: Personalized holiday decorations such as "First Christmas as Grandma" turn annual traditions into celebrations of the new arrival.

-Gifts for Grandparents of Twins or Multiples
+Gifts for grandparents of twins or multiples

 Welcoming multiples brings an exponential amount of joy and logistics.
 Grandparents expecting twins or triplets often need more than standard baby gear; they need equipment that can keep up with the extra volume.
 Gifts that speak to this specific reality help them feel ready instead of overwhelmed.